Titular ruler

 A titular ruler, or titular head, is a person in an official position of leadership who possesses few, if any, actual powers.
 Sometimes a person may inhabit a position of titular leadership and yet exercise more power than would normally be expected, as a result of their personality or experience.
 A titular ruler is not confined to political leadership but can also reference any organization, such as a corporation.

 Etymology

 Titular is formed from a combination of the Latin titulus (title) and the English suffix -ar, which means "of or belonging to."

 Usage

-In most parliamentary democracies today, the head of state has either evolved into, or was created as, a position of titular leadership.
+In most parliamentary democracies nowadays, the head of state has either evolved into, or was created as, a position of titular leadership.
 In the former case, the leader may often have significant powers listed within the state's constitution but is no longer able to exercise them because of historical changes within that country.
 In the latter case, it is often made clear within the document that the leader is intended to be powerless.
 Heads of state who inhabit positions of titular leadership are usually regarded as symbols of the people they "lead."